dioobr/EPL_Frontend/README.md

 ```shell
 REACT_APP_BACKEND_URL=https://api.epl.dioobr.com/ npm run build
 ```
 Important: For production, you need to set the backend URL on the build command.
-You can't change it when starting a application that is already builded.
+You can't change it when starting an application that is already builded.

 If it is not installed yet, install the NPM package "serve", that will run our builded application: